francescaaudia/DrivenData_Modeling_Earthquake_Damage/README.md

 2. How have you explored the data and what insights have you gained as a result?

+Training features and ordinal value that I'm trying to predict are split up separately.
+Wondering why this is and if I'm just supposed to do a join.

+Checking the data to see if any missing values, improperly formatted values, etc/checking dtypes

 3. Will you be able to answer your question with this data, or do you need to gather more data (or adjust your question)?
+Yes (using additional data is not permitted per the competition rules)

 4. What modeling approach are you using to answer your question?

+To look into ordinal regression

+In the end, I tried 2 different ordinal regression libraries (bevel & mord), and was not able to get as high of an f1 score with those as with a RandomForestClassifier, so ultimately I went with a RandomForestClassifier model.
+I struggled with how to best engineer the features, particularly the geographic features that were coded as a sequence of numbers.